 ‘Hot topics’ offer background and analysis on important issues which sometimes generate heated debate.
 Both as a treatment resource for the patient and a group needing support in their own right, a UK report described families affected by substance use as the “forgotten” carers.
 Here we turn the focus on the “unheard and unseen victims when a loved one uses drugs or alcohol”.

 Substance use treatment as part of a ‘wrap-around’ package of care

 One of our hot topic essays on important issues which sometimes generate heated debate.
 Asks whether supplementing addiction treatment with ‘wrap-around’ services is a distraction, or part of the core business of sustainably overcoming addiction.
-What’s for sure is that mental health, social and material resources, and the wherewithal for social inclusion, are all often lacking in addiction treatment caseloads; but does addressing these promote recovery from addiction?
+What’s for sure is that mental health, social and material resources, and the wherewithal for social inclusion, are all often lacking in addiction treatment caseloads; but does addressing these promote recovery?

 REVIEW 2010 HTM file